 I HAD A LADY, WHO LOST A GREAT DEAL OF WEIGHT & HASN'T GAINED ANY BACK,SAY THAT SHE JUST COUNTED HER CALORIES & EXERCISED A LITTLE EVERY DAY TO STRENGTHEN HER BONES.
 SHE SAID SHE GOT TIRED OF ALL THE DIETS THAT DIDN'T WORK FOR HER IN THE LONG RANGE.
 SHE ALSO HAS A SPECIAL PLATE THAT SHE USED.
 SHE MADE A PORTION SIZE CHART SO SHE'D KNOW WHAT IT REALLY WAS.
 I MUST SAY THE SIZE REALLY SURPRISED ME.

+Personally, I lean toward the South Beach version of Healthy Low Carbs with Healthy Fats.
+I have a copy of the original book.
+There are three or four phases.
 I just follow the second and third phases most of the time, combined with keeping my calories between 1400 and 1600.
 I eat more fruit than South Beach recommends, but I mostly eat fresh raw fruit.
 I try to keep my fiber count up.

+But I fully agree with the comments about EXERCISE.
 I think that revs up the metabolism.
 I could eat 1400 or less and gain weight if I didn't exercise.